 We use the concrete-pictorial-abstract approach, using concrete resources to provide mathematical experiences upon which to hook our pictorial and abstract representations.
 We use carefully selected visual models to enable children to visualise problems, making the link between abstract calculations and real-life examples.
 We also represent problems in different ways, making the connections between each representation explicit.
 This supports procedural fluency, helping children to apply procedures accurately, efficiently and flexibly.
 We understand the importance of recall in supporting fluency, using Times Tables Rockstars throughout school and SumDog in Key Stage 1 to support recall of key facts.

-We use sentence stems derived from NCETM resources alongside our visual models, in order to embed understanding and give children the voice to explain what they are doing and why they have chosen particular strategies or models to represent their thinking.
+We use sentence stems derived from NCETM resources, alongside our visual models, in order to embed understanding and give children the voice to explain what they are doing and why they have chosen particular strategies or models.
 We have developed our own sentence stems, applying our reading skills to mathematical problems, and are working on embedding these into our Maths curriculum.
 Modelling and ‘thinking out loud’ is important not only to our Maths vision but to our Voices and Choices curriculum.
 By explicitly modelling our selection of models and methods and explaining what we are doing using sentence stems and mathematical vocabulary, we help children to make similar choices for themselves.

 Our use of visual models enables children to make connections when learning new concepts and helps them to see how they build upon what they already know.
 We use these models consistently throughout the school for each unit of learning, so that new knowledge builds upon models and representations that children are already familiar with.
 The visual models also help children to visualise how methods of calculation relate to real life problems.
 The impact of the sentence stems is to give our children the voice to articulate their mathematical understanding, support them in understanding problems, and help them to work collaboratively.
 The overall intended impact is that children’s confidence and enjoyment of mathematics will grow alongside their understanding, enabling them to become successful problem solvers.